Xian Lim: Activism

 Lim has participated in various charity games including annual birthday events at local missions foundations, performing at benefit concerts, an event in Iloilo under Star Magic and San Juan City for the victims of Typhoon Sendong.
 In August 2012, he and Kim Chiu spearheaded a relief operation in Marikina for the city's flood-affected victims.

 During 2013, Lim joined the PETA Free Mali campaign along with Kim Chiu.
 Lim made a video plea for Mali asking that she be moved to a sanctuary for the sake of her well-being.

 Basketball

 Lim played for the amateur basketball club Mandaluyong El Tigre in the 2018–2019 MPBL season.

 Personal life

 Lim actively promotes living a healthy lifestyle and his interests include filmmaking, traveling and sports.
 He is a self-professed health-buff, enjoys activities like running and exercises, with further intentions to someday joining a triathlon.

 In 2011, Xian began courting fellow Star Magic artist and leading lady Kim Chiu.
 Lim and Chiu began dating in 2012, which was confirmed in a 2013 episode of Kris TV.
 On November 15, 2018, Kim Chiu confirmed her relationship with Lim in an interview on Tonight with Boy Abunda.
 On December 23, 2023, both Chiu and Lim confirmed their break up.
-In an Esquire Magazine cover interview, Lim confirmed that he is in a relationship with partner Iris Lee (b.
-1991).
-Lee is a Chinese Filipino Senior Associate Producer at Viva Communications since October 2018, who was part of Hello, Universe! directed by Lim.
-Her siblings include Peidi, Liane Shaira and Celine Arian.
+In an Esquire Magazine cover interview, Lim confirmed that he is in a relationship with Iris Lee.

 In 2025, Lim earned his private pilot licence and epaulette from Topflite Academy in Pasay.